jakechen/ds-career/selling_aiml.md

 - Working backwards from personas to products
 - Specific examples
 - Working with account managers as specialists e.g. AI/ML strategy, stakeholders, etc

+# Unused
+## Highlights
+- The most important question an AI/ML project should ask is **so what**... you have a good model, so what?
+    - Projects must solve a business problem
+    - Communicate in domain language e.g. in manufacturing recall is defects caught and precision is good products scrapped
+- Cloud revenue comes from data, not from AI/ML infra
+    - Dangle latest AI to open the door, but LLMs don't make money
+    - pivot to underlying data
+- AI requires domain expertise and industrial language
+    - Must use customer’s language
+- Get upstream of sales pipeline